 The Defenders, uniting the Marvel Netflix characters together against the Hand (seen previously in both Daredevil and Iron Fist), debuted in August 2017.
 Whereas all previous seasons consisted of 13 episodes, The Defenders consisted of only 8 episodes.
 The Defenders was watched less on Netflix than the other Marvel series, and it was not renewed for a second season.
 Nonetheless, this marked the culmination of the original plan for the various Netflix series, at which point Netflix had produced some 73 episodes between the five series.

 The first season of The Punisher was released in November 2017.
 After a considerable break between seasons, the second season of Jessica Jones was released in March 2018 and renewed for a third season in April.
 A second season of Luke Cage was released in June 2018.
 Its first episode was the 100th episode of the overall Netflix Marvel series, a milestone reached just over three years after the debut of Daredevil.
 A truncated second season of Iron Fist, running 10 episodes instead of the traditional 13, was released in September 2018.
 On 12 October, Netflix announced that it had canceled the series, and on 19 October, announced that it had also canceled Luke Cage.
 Although media coverage often cited declining viewership of the shows, Netflix reportedly had drafts of scripts for a 10-episode third season of Luke Cage, but could not come to terms with Marvel.
 The third season of Daredevil was released later in October, meaning that 2018 saw the release of one season of all four original shows and was the most productive release year yet.
 Daredevil was cancelled in late November, however, making 2018 both the most productive and the most catastrophic year ever for the shows.
 Making matters worse, all three cancelled shows ended with unresolved plots.

 A second season of The Punisher and a third season of Jessica Jones have been slated for 2019 release.
 Together, these would put the total number of episodes over 250.
-In the past, Netflix has also mused about producing other shows, spinning out of those it has already produced, including Daughters of the Dragon, starring female characters from Iron Fist, and Heroes for Hire, combining Luke Cage and Iron Fist into a single series, much as Marvel had once done in comics).
+In the past, Netflix has also mused about producing other shows, spinning out of those it has already produced, including Daughters of the Dragon, starring female characters from Iron Fist, and Heroes for Hire, combining Luke Cage and Iron Fist into a single series (much as Marvel had once done in comics).
 However, the 2018 cancellations put the future in some doubt, and some reporting has indicated that Netflix is focusing on other content.
-In addition, Disney is launching its own streaming service in 2019, and won’t be renewing its contract with Netflix which made that streaming service the exclusive source for Disney movies.
+In addition, Disney is launching its own streaming service in 2019 and won’t be renewing its contract with Netflix which made that streaming service the exclusive source for Disney movies.
 Whether Disney will try to move the Netflix Marvel shows to the new Disney streaming service or permit those shows to continue on Netflix isn’t known at this time.